vahidalvandi/v2ray-docker-compose/README.md

 ### V2Ray Upsream and Relay Servers

-This stable solution supports Shadowsocks and VMess by default and can be configured to provide other V2Ray protocols.
+This solution is stable and supports Shadowsocks and VMess protocols by default.

-In this solution, you need these two servers:
+You will need two types of servers:

-* Upstream Server: A server that has access to the free Internet.
+* **Upstream Server**: A server with access to the free internet, likely located in a foreign data center.
-* Relay Server: A server with access to the upstream server and available to clients.
+* **Relay Server**: A server that can connect to the upstream server and is accessible to users, likely located in the same region as the users.

 ```
-(Client) <-> [ Relay Server ] <-> [ Upstream Server ] <-> (Internet)
+(Users) <-> [ Relay Server ] <-> [ Upstream Server ] <-> (Internet)
 ```

-This solution consists of two steps and provides VMESS and Shadowsocks (AEAD) protocols.

 **Step 1: Setup Upstream Server**